jacobvc/Neopixel-Display-System/README.md

 <img src="/assets/webpage.png">

 It is also a Bluetooth Central Device that uses the same messaging EXCEPT control is implemented using JSON objects rather than a GET construct.
+The Arduino version of the Neopixel Client utilizes the BLE interface

 The features consist primarily of Displaying text in choice of color (or rainbow) with specified alignment (left, center, right, scroll), displaying a selected builtin